deusExMac/TwitterSearch/README.md

 A simple python program to query and fetch tweets using using the [v2 of the Twitter API](https://developer.twitter.com/en/support/twitter-api/v2).
 The sole puprose of this is to experiment with and get to know Twitter's v2 API.

-This is experimental and has been created hastily.
-Has not been tested thoroughly.
+This is experimental and has been created in a hurry.
+It has not been tested thoroughly.
 Any design error or bug is exclusively my own fault.
 Have mercy.

+I'm a uni professor and we are known to poorly design and implement software as someone famously said [*"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
+I can only hope (and assume) that Amoeba doesn't suck like minix does."*]( https://www.oreilly.com/openbook/opensources/book/appa.html).

 (https://ecotrust-canada.github.io/markdown-toc/)

-# TOC
+# Table of Contents

 - [TwitterSearch](#twittersearch)
 - [Prerequisites: Before you execute TwitterSearch](#prerequisites--before-you-execute-twittersearch)
 - [How to prepeare, execute and interact with TwitterSearch](#how-to-prepeare--execute-and-interact-with-twittersearch)